lsbFlying/resy/README-EN.md

 function App() {
   function btnClick() {
     /**
-     * @description
      * 1、resy retains resyUpdate
      * It is reserved because it was before resy <= v1.9.1
      * In non batch fields below react18, resyupdate is still needed for batch update
      * However, it is not required after resy > v1.9.1.
-You can directly use the following methods
+You can directly use single batch update *
-     * store.count++;
-     * store.text = "456asd";
-     * Automatically batch updates
-     *
-     * The reason why resyupdate is retained is that its own way of use has good reading and writing ability during coding,
+     * The reason why resyupdate is retained is that its own use mode has good reading
-     * as well as the convenience of object data update, direct write cycle update and callback ability,
+     * and writing ability during coding, the convenience of updating object data,
+     * the ability to write directly, the circular update,
-     * which make resyupdate have stronger vitality, so it is still retained *
+     * and the callback ability all make resyupdate have stronger vitality, so it is still retained *
      * 2、resyupdate is a method of attaching to each store data generated by resy */